Otto-Cline/StockSentinal/README.md

 ## Features
 - Scrapes stock-related articles from NewsAPI
-- Calculates sentiment and sentiment score from -1 to 5 for each article.
+- Calculates sentiment and sentiment score from -1 to 5 for each article
-- Determines a final market sentiment outlook based on the aggregate scores of each article.
+- Determines a final market sentiment outlook based on the aggregate scores of each article

 ---